 This program uses the SRAM output file to check data against input data.
-It takes the data in init_sram0_good_parity.dat, removes parity, and performs a byte-sort on this data (byte-sorts each 8 byte quantity as done by alg_data_flow_v).
-The program compares the result to the data in the file final_sram1.dat (with parity removed).
+It takes data input from init_sram0_good_parity.dat and init_sram1_good_parity.dat, removes parity, and performs a byte-sort on this data (byte-sorts each 8 byte quantity as done by alg_data_flow_v).
+The program compares the result to the data in the final_sram2.dat and final_sram3.dat files (with parity removed).
 As the comparisons are done, the program prints the byte-sorted input data on the left and the results from the final data on the right.
 If there are differences in the data, it prints "ERROR" on the corresponding line.
 The program exits after it finding a finite number of errors (adjustable in the source code).